pixpark/gpupixel/docs/docs/en/guide/demo.md

 :::
 ## Android

-Open the directory `src/android/java` with Android Studio, which will automatically download dependencies such as Gradle.
+Copy the generated `gpupixel-release.aar` to the `demo/android/app/libs` directory, then open the `demo/android` directory with Android Studio.

 **Project Structure**

-It includes the demo and the gpupixel module.
 The invocation logic is in `MainActivity`.
-Choose the app target and connect your phone to run it.
+Select the app target and connect your phone to run it.

 ## Desktop